-> Informational infographics usually have more text than the other types of infographics.
+Informational infographics usually have more text than other types of infographics.
 They are perfect to explain concepts or topics with the aid of visuals.

-> For their nature, they are helpful to drive traffic to your website.
+For their nature, they are helpful to drive traffic to your website.
 Moreover, they are useful to build credibility, because it allows you to show your expertise and educate your audience.

 The Global Partnership for Education’s infographic presents the benefits of education based on data.
 Even though it has many charts and statistics, they are only auxiliary to back the information.